Analyzing and Improving the Image Quality of StyleGAN: Introduction

 Many observers have noticed characteristic artifacts in images generated by StyleGAN \cite{Bergstrom2019}.
 We identify two causes for these artifacts, and describe changes in architecture and training methods that eliminate them.
 First, we investigate the origin of common blob-like artifacts, and find that the generator creates them to circumvent a design flaw in its architecture.
 In Section~\ref{sec:in}, we redesign the normalization used in the generator, which removes the artifacts.
 Second, we analyze artifacts related to progressive growing \cite{Karras2017} that has been highly successful in stabilizing high-resolution GAN training.
 We propose an alternative design that achieves the same goal\,---\,training starts by focusing on low-resolution images and then progressively shifts focus to higher and higher resolutions\,---\,without changing the network topology during training.
 This new design also allows us to reason about the effective resolution of the generated images, which turns out to be lower than expected, motivating a capacity increase (Section~\ref{sec:growing}).

 Quantitative analysis of the quality of images produced using generative methods continues to be a challenging topic.
-Fr\'echet inception distance (FID) \cite{Heusel2017} measures differences in the density of two distributions in the high-dimensional feature space of a InceptionV3 classifier \cite{simonyan2014}.
+Fr\'echet inception distance (FID) \cite{Heusel2017} measures differences in the density of two distributions in the high-dimensional feature space of an InceptionV3 classifier \cite{simonyan2014}.
 Precision and Recall (P\&R) \cite{Sajjadi2018,Tuomas2019} provide additional visibility by explicitly quantifying the percentage of generated images that are similar to training data and the percentage of training data that can be generated, respectively.
 We use these metrics to quantify the improvements.

 Both FID and P\&R are based on classifier networks that have recently been shown to focus on textures rather than shapes \cite{Geirhos2018}, and consequently, the metrics do not accurately capture all aspects of image quality.
-We observe that the perceptual path length (PPL) metric \cite{Karras2018}, introduced as a method for estimating the quality of latent space interpolations, correlates with consistency and stability of shapes.
+We observe that the perceptual path length (PPL) metric \cite{Karras2018}, originally introduced as a method for estimating the quality of latent space interpolations, correlates with consistency and stability of shapes.
 Based on this, we regularize the synthesis network to favor smooth mappings (Section~\ref{sec:Greg}) and achieve a clear improvement in quality.
 To counter its computational expense, we also propose executing all regularizations less frequently, observing that this can be done without compromising effectiveness.

-Finally, we find that projection of images to the latent space $\WW$ works significantly better with the new, path-length regularized generator than with the original StyleGAN.
-This has practical importance since it allows us to tell reliably whether a given image was generated using a particular generator (Section~\ref{sec:proj}).
+Finally, we find that projection of images to the latent space $\WW$ works significantly better with the new, path-length regularized \FINAL{StyleGAN2 generator than with the original StyleGAN.
+This makes it easier to attribute a generated image to its source (Section~\ref{sec:proj}).}

 Our implementation and trained models are available at \texttt{ https://github.com/NVlabs/stylegan2}